sculla/project_2/README.md

 Buying a home is the largest part of someone's life.
 It can be difficult to find a house that is reasonably priced and within the features that you would like.
-Pre-Sale Realitors can confidantly negotiate the best price for the home for their clients, and homeowners this would be able to feel confidant in their purchase by confirming the price they paid is at market value.
+Pre-Sale Realitors can confidently negotiate the best price for the home for their clients, and homeowners this would be able to feel confidant in their purchase by confirming the price they paid is at market value.

 ### Methodology:

-1. Scrape addresses of Seattle homes sold in 2018
-2. Scrape 2018 assessed value from King County Assessors website
+1. Scrape addresses of Seattle homes sold in 2018 from King County Assessors
-3. Add Feature - Median Income for Seattle by Zip
+2. Add Feature - Median Income for Seattle by Zip
-4. Pipe the homes through the Zillow API to pull details on parcel
+3. Pipe the homes through the Zillow API to pull details on parcel
-5. Build Linear Reg using 80% of the data set training the numerical features of the set to predict the sales price
+4. Build Linear Reg using 80% of the data set training the numerical features of the set to predict the sales price